 White Cheddar Cheese(ContainsMilk)

 • Heat broiler to high.
-Wash and dry all produce. • Dice potatoes into ½-inch pieces.
+Wash and dry produce. • Dice potatoes into ½-inch pieces.
 Strip thyme leaves from stems; roughly chop leaves.
 Trim, peel, and halve carrot lengthwise; slice crosswise into ¼-inch-thick half-moons.
 Finely dice celery.
 Halve, peel, and finely chop onion.
 Peel and mince garlic.

 • Place potatoes in a medium pot with enough salted water to cover by 2 inches.
-Bring to a boil and cook until tender, 15-20 minutes.
-Drain and return potatoes to pot. • Mash potatoes with sour cream, 1 TBSP butter (2 TBSP for 4 servings), and 1 tsp chopped thyme until smooth and creamy, adding splashes of water as needed.
-Season generously with salt and pepper.
-Cover to keep warm.
+Bring to a boil and cook until tender, 15-20 minutes. • Drain and return potatoes to pot.
+Mash with sour cream, 1 TBSP butter (2 TBSP for 4 servings), and 1 tsp chopped thyme until smooth and creamy, adding splashes of water as needed.
+Season generously with salt and pepper. • Cover to keep warm.

-• Meanwhile, heat a drizzle of oil in a medium, preferably ovenproof, pan (use a large pan for 4 servings) over medium-high heat.
+• Meanwhile, heat a drizzle of oil in a medium, preferably ovenproof, pan (use a large, preferably ovenproof, pan for 4 servings) over medium-high heat.
 Add carrot; season with salt and pepper.
 Cook, stirring, until slightly softened, 2-3 minutes. • Add celery, onion, and a large drizzle of oil; season with salt and pepper.
 Cook, stirring, until veggies are just tender, 5-7 minutes.
 TIP: If veggies begin to brown too quickly, add a splash of water. • Stir in garlic and 2 tsp chopped thyme; cook until fragrant, 30 seconds.

 • Remove sausage* from casing; discard casing. • Add sausage to pan with veggies.
 Cook, breaking up meat into pieces, until browned and cooked through, 4-6 minutes. • Add tomato paste and flour; cook, stirring, until thoroughly combined, 1 minute.

-• Gradually stir ½ cup water (¾ cup for 4 servings) into pan with sausage mixture.
-Stir in stock concentrate and bring to a boil.
+• Gradually stir ½ cup water (¾ cup for 4 servings) into pan with sausage mixture. • Stir in stock concentrate and bring to a boil.
 Cook until mixture is very thick, 1-2 minutes. • Turn off heat.
 Taste and season with salt and pepper.
-TIP: If your pan isn’t ovenproof, transfer mixture now to a baking dish.
+TIP: If your pan isn’t ovenproof, transfer filling now to a baking dish.